Hunnser86/android-crime-reporting-app/README.md

 # Deployment

   * For deployment, I linked my GitHub repository to Heroku and enabled automatic deployments.

-    To deploy the app, I first had to create a requirements.txt and procfile   files to tell Heroku which dependencies are required to run the app.
+   To deploy the app, I first had to create a requirements.txt and profile files to tell Heroku which dependencies are required to run the app.

-    To create the Procfile I used the echo web: python app.py > Procfile  command in in the terminal.
+   To create the Profile I used the echo web: python app.py > Profile command in the terminal.

-    To create the requirements.txt file I used the pip3 freeze --local > requirements.txt cammand in the terminal.
+   To create the requirements.txt file I used the pip3 freeze --local > requirements.txt command in the terminal.

    I then checked that the files were properly created by opening them to see their contents.

    Next, I went to Heroku.com and went to the deploy page and chose the GitHub deployment method.
 In the connect to GitHub section, I made sure my GitHub profile was displayed and then I entered the repository name.
 Once the name was found, I clicked the connect button.

-    To enable Heroku to read the env.py file which had been hidden within the gitignore file, I went to the settings page for the app and clicked on the "reveal config vars button" and entered the information from the env.py file.
+   To enable Heroku to read the env.py file which had been hidden within the git ignore file, I went to the settings page for the app and clicked on the "reveal con fig vars button" and entered the information from the env.py file.

    The next step was to push the two new files to GitHub, to ensure everything was available before enabling automatic deployment on Heroku.

    The final step is to go back to Heroku and enable automatic deployments.
 I select the main branch and click "deploy branch".
-Heroku will recieve the code from GitHub and build the app.
+Heroku will receive the code from GitHub and build the app.

    Once the app has been built, a message will appear, saying "Your app was successfully deployed".

   I clicked view to launch the app.
 And WOOOOO HOOOO job done!

 ---

-# Running the game locally
+## CLONINNG - GITHUB

-  *  To run the game locally, you will need to clone the GitHub [repository](https://github.com/Hunnser86/Spaceball-shooter-game)
+Follow this link to my Repository on [Github](https://github.com/Hunnser86/android-crime-reporting-app) and open it.

-  *  To do this, simply go to the GitHub [repository](https://github.com/Hunnser86/Spaceball-shooter-game).
+Click Clone or Download.

-     * Next, click the dropdown menu named "code".
-This will bring up the clone menu.
+In the Clone with HTTPs section, click the copy icon.

-     * Select HTTPS and copy the link.
+In your local IDE open Git Bash.

-     * Create a location on your local computer, where you would like to clone the repository.
+Change the current working directory to where you want the cloned directory to be made.

-     * Then on your local terminal use the "git clone" command and paste the link after it and hit return.
+Type git clone, and then paste the URL you copied earlier.

-     * This will create a folder in the location you have created.
-This will contain all the files from the repository, allowing you to run the site.
+Press enter and your local clone will be ready.

 # Credits